Location-aware Single Image Reflection Removal: Conclusion

 \section{Conclusion}

-We proposed a location-aware SIRR network in this paper to improve the quality of SIRR results substantially.
-The network has an RDM to detect reflections roughly.
-The predicted RCMap is used to control the features flow of the network for restoring the transmission and reflection layers.
-Such design enables the network to learn to encode reflection information adaptively and is beneficial to removing strong reflections, such as reflected highlights.
-In the future, we plan to simplify our network's design further to save the number of parameters and improve the inference speed for its application on the mobile computing platform.
+We develop a location-aware SIRR network to improve the quality of SIRR results substantially.
+Its key feature is that we leverage learned Laplacian features that can emphasize the strong reflections' boundaries to locate and remove strong reflections, such as reflected highlights.
+The network has an RDM that takes multi-scale Laplacian features as inputs to detect reflections roughly.
+In the future, we plan to simplify our network's design further to save the number of parameters and improve its inference speed on the mobile computing platform.

+\textbf{Acknowledgements}:\quad We thank the reviewers for their constructive comments.
+Weiwei Xu is supported by NSFC (No.~61732016).
+This work was partially supported by a GRF grant from RGC of Hong Kong (Ref.: 11205620).

 { }